 - Were they a smoker?

-- At this point we will also ask if you know whether your loved one is likely to be buried or cremated (it would also be helpful if you can tell us which funeral director you will be using).
+- At this point we will also ask if you know whether your loved one is likely to be buried or cremated, and it would also be helpful if you can tell us which funeral director you will be using.

-The reason we must ask these questions at the first point of contact, is so that we will be able to determine whether or not we need to report your loved one's death to the Coroner, and what specific paperwork might be required.
+The reason we must ask these questions at the first point of contact, is so that we will be able to determine whether or not we need to report your loved one's death to the Coroner, and what paperwork you will require for the funeral.

 Medical Certificate of Cause of Death

 In order to formally register the death, you will need to provide the Registrar of Births, Deaths & Marriages with the Medical Certificate of Cause of Death (medical certificate).